Khushbupatel333/Excel-Project/README.md

 Product Price :  Product Price

-Product Status  :  Status of the product stock :If it is 1 not available , 0 the product is available
+Product Status  :  Status of the product stock :If it is 1 not available, 0 the product is available

 Shipping date (DateOrders) :  Exact date and time of shipment

-Shipping Mode  :  The following shipping modes are presented : Standard Class , First Class , Second Class , Same Day
+Shipping Mode  :  The following shipping modes are presented: Standard Class , First Class , Second Class , Same Day
 ## 2. Access Logs Dataset: -
 Product: Name of the product.